ysaito2/blog/_posts/2021-03-03-Leadership.markdown

 &nbsp;&nbsp;

-Both cases are what I call a “personification of organizations”.
+Both cases are what I call a "personalization" of organizations.
 In both cases, the entire organization is bent to match the work style and preferences of their respective leaders.
 Unwritten customs are made not for the benefit of the organization, but for their own comfort.
 The entire organization becomes paralyzed by waiting for approvals that may take a day or several years depending on what the leader decides is important.

 &nbsp;&nbsp;